This guide has everything you need to know about handheld massagers, including the best handheld massager models but...

 The handle is long, so it's easy to reach all the spots on your back, shoulders, and legs.
 And if you find yourself with a leg cramp in the middle of the night, this is the one you want.
 It breaks up knots quickly and instantly soothes the muscles around the area and releases associated tension.

-You'll spend a bit more on the Thumper than you would on the Homedics Handhelm Massager it runs a little over 150 dollars—but it's still a very cost effective option for the features, quality of massage, and solid craftsmanship.
+You'll spend a bit more on the Thumper than you would on the Homedics Handheld Massager it runs a little over 150 dollars—but it's still a very cost-effective option for the features, quality of massage, and solid craftsmanship.

 The Zyllion ZMA-16 is a nice midpoint between the Homedics HHP-350 and the Thumper E501.
 The price point is squarely between the two, costing 70 dollars.
 Like the HHP-350, you get the heat option, which is a major advantage to a handheld.

-It's also a percussion model, but it utilizes a single head as opposed to dual rotating heads like the Homedics and Thumper.
-The intensity level is set via a dial, so you can control how vigorous or minimal you want or need the massage to be.
+It's also a percussion model, but it utilizes a single head as opposed to dual rotating heads (dual head or double head) like the Homedics and Thumper.
+The intensity level of this handheld personal massager is set via a dial, so you can control how vigorous or minimal you want or need the massage to be.

 PROS & CONS

-The price is squarely in the pro column, and we also like that it comes with three interchangeable heads, designed to target different spots and depths.
+The price is squarely in the pro column, and I also like that this electric massager comes with three interchangeable heads, designed to target different spots and depths.
 This is effective for targeting surface areas versus deep tissue and larger muscle groups.

-Like the Thumper, it's a bit heavier than some of its competitors, so we put the three pounds in the con column.
-All told, we like the price, look, and heat delivered by the ZMA-16, but it falls a bit short on features and portability.
+Like the Thumper handheld electric massager, it's a bit heavier than some of its competitors, so I put the three pounds in the con column.
+All told, I like the price, look, and heat delivered by the ZMA-16, but it falls a bit short on features and portability.

-Many home users also prefer two heads to one for percussion massage in order to hit larger areas in a shorter amount of time.
+Many home users prefer a personal massager with two heads to one for a percussion massage in order to hit larger areas in a shorter amount of time.

 PROS & CONS

-You purchase one on Amazon for less than 35 dollars.
+You purchase one on Amazon.
 It doesn't pack the features that the other contenders do, however.
 And the handle, while looking good, is not as ergonomically effective.
-This is a well priced, good looking, average massager that few would be sorry to own.
+This is a well-priced, good-looking, average massager that few would be sorry to own.

-You can relieve muscle knots, aches, pains, and recover from exercise quickly with this massager, and it will provide tension relief and relaxation very well.
+You can relieve muscle knots, aches, pains, sore muscles and recover from exercise quickly with this massager, and it will provide tension relief and relaxation very well.

-An upside to wanting professional grade massage at home is that there are so many excellent handheld model.
-And while the PureWave CM7 is our top pick, there are many excellent choices out there that will serve you well for years to come.
+An upside to wanting professional grade massage at home is that there are so many excellent handheld models.
+And while the PureWave CM7 is our top pick for the best handheld massager, there are many excellent choices out there that will serve you well for years to come.

-Other brands you may consider, but we think less superior are: Oster, Brookstone Active Sport.
+Other brands you may consider, but I think less superior are: Oster, Brookstone Active Sport.